barbazul/1kfa/mod_guide_gm.md

 precious.
 Maybe even the whole world would fall into chaos or destruction -- it might still, even with them.
-It's up to you to portray the fantastic and bizzare elements of that world.
+It's up to you to portray the fantastic and bizarre elements of that world.
 Show the players the wonders of the world they're in and encourage them to react to it.